Origins of the Cold War: Interwar diplomacy (1918–1939)

 Differences in the political and economic systems of Western democracies and the Soviet Union—dictatorship by one party versus pluralistic competition among parties, mass arrests and execution of dissidents versus free press and independent courts, state ownership of all farms and businesses versus capitalism, became simplified and refined in ideologies to represent two ways of life.

-In 1933, the United States under President Franklin D. Roosevelt officially recognized the Soviet Union.
-The long delay was caused by Moscow's repudiation of Tsarist-era debts, the undemocratic nature of the Soviet government, and its threats to overthrow capitalism using local Communist Parties.
-By 1933 these issues had faded and the opportunity for greater trade appealed to Washington.
+In 1933, the United States, under President Franklin D. Roosevelt, officially recognized the Soviet Union.
+The long delay was caused by Moscow's repudiation of Tsarist-era debts, the undemocratic nature of the Soviet government, and its threats to overthrow capitalism across the world using local Communist Parties.
+By 1933, these issues had faded, and the opportunity for greater trade appealed to Washington.